jkarreth/jpr-bst-file/README.md

 User must decide whether they want to abbreviate the first name and middle name when entering a name in the `author` field.
 The .bst file will generate whatever the user inputs in the `author` field.
 If the user inputs a full middle name in the `author` field, the full middle name will be generated in the bibliography.

-For the `title` field, the Python script will ensure proper capitalization; however, users should *not* to capitalize words that are not the first word or proper nouns.
+In the `title` field, users should enclose proper nouns in brackets, like such `title = {A history of the {United States}}`.
+This is to ensure proper nouns appear capitalized in the bibliography.

 #### Book